 You can go back to your normal diet and activities right away.
 Any contrast will pass naturally through your body within a day.

 Before leaving, you may need to wait briefly while your images are being reviewed.
-Your doctor will discuss the test results with you during a follow-up appointment or over the phone.
+Your healthcare provider will discuss the test results with you during a follow-up appointment or over the phone.

 Your next appointment is:__________________